Mahhad-S/Severed-Blade/Tahvyat/- Games/Severed Blade/Mechanics/~~~ Left to do.md

 - Combat system : In progress
+	- Adapt to our own Stat system
+	- Modify the turn order system to use SPD
+	- Create more attacks and spells
 - Audio system : In progress
+	- All types of Effects needed
+	- More research into music background
 - Menu system : In progress
+	- Finishing drawing all sections with persistent data (Status, Inventory, )
+	- Make a functional Setting System
+	-
 - Inventory system : In progress
 - Dungeons : In progress
 - NPC : On hold